TheWidlarzGroup/react-native-video-player/README.md

 # Why do you use this library?

-I'm find out what why people use this library over others.
+I'd like to learn more about why people use this library over others.
 If you have the time, please leave a reaction at https://github.com/cornedor/react-native-video-player/discussions/166

 # React Native Video Player [![npm][npm-image]][npm-url]